X1anWang/ENIDrift-Artifact/README.md

 pip install gdown
 ```

-And download the two files to the data directory (the link is a little different from the previous)
+And download the two files to the data directory (the links are different from the previous two)
 ```shell
 gdown https://drive.google.com/uc?id=1HqND_mvOynDFqS8iH0FO2WRvnFuJPj2B
 gdown https://drive.google.com/uc?id=1koy1UItBcjlZVtac_tGiCZSX7olwDPqC
 ```

-# Experiment: ENIDrift-PCA (30 min)
+## Experiment: ENIDrift-PCA (30 min)
 Since the data consists of 120,000 network packets, the experiment will end in 30 min.
 Please go back to the root directory of ENIDrift-Artifact from the data directory and run with python3
 ```shell
 cd ../